narnaud/clink-terminal/README.md

 # Edit configuration files
 xhost: sudo helix C:\Windows\tem32\Drivers\etc\hosts
-alias: helix %USERPROFILE%\.alias.yaml
+alias: helix %USERPROFILE%\.config\alias.yaml
 ```

 > [!NOTE]
-> No need to add the `$*` at the end, it's automatically added for you.
+> - No need to add the `$*` at the end, it's automatically added for you.
+> - For compatibilty reason, aliases are also read in `%USERPROFILE%\.alias.yaml`, if the first one is not found.

 ### Fuzzy finder